True Grit (1969 film): Plot

 In 1880, teenager Mattie Ross travels to Fort Smith, Arkansas, following the murder of her father there by his hired hand, Tom Chaney.
 Seeking justice, Mattie hires Rooster Cogburn—an aging, alcoholic, one-eyed U.S. Marshal—to help track him down, as Chaney has fled into Indian Territory and joined the gang of outlaw "Lucky" Ned Pepper, who previously escaped Cogburn's custody.
 Also in town is young Texas Ranger La Boeuf, who is pursuing Chaney for the murder of a Texas senator.
 He offers Cogburn a share of the reward money to bring Chaney back to Texas, despite Mattie's insistence that he be hanged in Fort Smith.

 Cogburn and La Boeuf set off, taking a ferry crossing with their horses and leaving Mattie behind.
 Undeterred, she crosses the deep river on her horse, earning Cogburn's reluctant admiration.
 After a failed attempt to lose her, the pair begrudgingly agree to let her join them.

 Days later, the group comes across a remote cabin occupied by horse thieves Emmett Quincy and Moon.
 After shooting Moon in the leg, Cogburn interrogates them.
 Desperate for a doctor, Moon begins to talk, prompting Quincy to fatally stab him; Cogburn then shoots Quincy dead.
 Before dying, Moon reveals that Pepper and his gang are expected at the cabin that night for fresh horses.
-Rooster and La Boeuf set up an ambush nearby.
-When Pepper arrives, he fires a warning shot, and La Boeuf—mistakenly thinking Rooster has opened fire—kills Pepper's horse.
+Cogburn and La Boeuf set up an ambush nearby.
+When Pepper arrives, he fires a warning shot, and La Boeuf—mistakenly thinking Cogburn has opened fire—kills Pepper's horse.
 A firefight ensues, in which two gang members are killed, but Pepper and the rest escape.
 The group brings the bodies to McAlester's store, where Cogburn tries unsuccessfully to persuade Mattie to stay behind.